Hosting and bandwidth provided by MacAce.net.

 • Upgrades (additional RAM and storage) and accessories (optical drive) can make the MacBook Air more expensive than alternatives should a user need these additions.

-If performance, connectivity and expansion are high priorities -- but size and weight are lower priorities -- a MacBook Pro would be a better choice.
-If price is a high priority, a used MacBook also could be a worthwhile option.
+If performance, connectivity and expansion are high priorities -- but size, weight, and sleek design are lower priorities -- a used MacBook Pro could be a better choice.
+If price is the highest priority, a used MacBook also could be a worthwhile option.

 << MacBook Air Q&A (Main)